decert-me/rareskills-solana-course/src/en/chapter_20.md

 ## Anticipating the cost of deploying a program

 The bulk of the cost of deploying a Solana program comes from paying rent for storing the bytecode.
-The bytecode is stored in a separate account from the address returned from anchor deploy.
+The bytecode is stored in a separate account from the address returned from `anchor deploy`.

 The screenshot below shows how to obtain this information: